 The Pearson cats were the first naturally occurring hairless cats in the United States.
 Several litters of kittens were born to the hairless mother, and two were eventually sold to a breeder.

 Before Shirley Smith found three hairless kittens in her neighborhood, several failed attempts were made in Toronto and sent two of them to a doctor in the Netherlands to breed them with a white Devon Rex.
 The resulting litter produced five kittens.

-What is the grooming process for hairless cats?
-It depends on the breed and whether or not your cat has any hair at all.
+The grooming process depends on the breed and whether or not your cat has any hair at all.
 Some “hairless” cats have peach fuzz, while others are entirely bald.

 Owning a hairless cat offers many benefits, including:

 All hairless breeds are known to be friendly and outgoing.
 They make great companions and usually get along well with other pets in the house, including dogs.

 Sphynx tend to be more demanding of attention than other cats, but hairless breeds, in general, are attention hogs.
 This is why many hairless cat lovers choose to bring two or more cats into their homes because it relieves some of the demands on human attention.

 These cats are mischievous, active, and playful but also easy to train.

 The most well-known breeds of hairless cats include: